 Phylacteries (Gr.
 Phulaktēria) means “to watch,” “to keep,” or “a safeguard.”
 The concept of wearing phylacteries was based on the Jews’ literal interpretation of the following verse, “You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes” (Deuteronomy 6:8 also Exodus 13:9).
-The Jews wore phylacteries upon the head and the the left arm.
-They called them tephillin, which mean “prayers,” whereas the Greek designation was phulakterion (Matthew 23:5), from which the English word phylactery is derived.
+The Jews wore phylacteries upon the head and the left arm.
+They called them tephillin, which means “prayers,” whereas the Greek designation was phulakterion (Matthew 23:5), from which the English word phylactery is derived.

 In His service,

 Thank you for visiting BibleAsk – an online ministry dedicated to providing Bible based answers to your questions.
 If you enjoyed and agree with this answer, please like and share!
 If you don’t agree, please leave a comment below, and we’ll be sure to respond!
 If you have another question you would like to ask, please click here and someone from our team will personally answer it (don’t worry, your email address will never be shared).
 Check out our Bible Answers page to see just Bible verses answering thousands of questions.
 If you feel impressed to support this ministry, kindly visit our donate page to send a tax-deductible love gift to BibleAsk.
 Any donation size helps 🙂